zslajchrt/zslajchrt.github.io/_posts/2015-08-23-developing-protean-applications-part4.md

 ```

 Unfortunately, the new instance cannot avoid the delegation.
 The conclusion is
-that event if we suppressed the problem of the exponential growth of code,
+that with the supposition of ignoring the problem of the exponential growth of code,

 * The composition issue is over, `ScannedBanknote` can be accompanied by paper rectangles only
 * The delegation issue still persists, i.e. behavior and type degrade on every successive mapping